norad02/summer2019/inbar/DailyNotes.md

 ## June 24, 2019
 ### Task 1: Disassembling Sensors
 #### 1.1 Disassmebling the interior
- 1. Disconnect USBs and other wires
+ - Disconnect USBs and other wires
- 2. Unscrew the circuit boards from the sensor
+ - Unscrew the circuit boards from the sensor
- 3. Take out SD cards
+ - Take out SD cards
- 4. Sort out parts into separate piles
+ - Sort out parts into separate piles
 #### 1.2 Disassembling exterior
- 1. Unscrew the lid of the sensor
+ - Unscrew the lid of the sensor
- 2. Take out wires
+ - Take out wires
- 3. Disassemble the white parts
+ - Disassemble the white cover
- 4. Take out the circuit board and the wires
+ - Take out the circuit board and the wires